Rubberwood for Furniture: Pros and Cons

-In some cases, you can buy chemicals to deal with this issue or simply buy furniture that is also treated with chemicals, although this can reduce the organic nature and safety levels of the wood.
+In some cases, you can buy chemicals to deal with this issue or simply buy furniture that is also treated with chemicals, although this can reduce the wood’s organic nature and safety levels.

 After harvesting and processing rubberwood, there is a process that will require you to spend quite a bit of time drying the lumber.

 However, the significant moisture levels present can cause the rubberwood to warp and distort its shape, color, and appearance a bit, making the final appearance a bit different from what you might have been aiming for.

 This can make it more vulnerable to damage, but seasoning the wood at the right time can prevent this.

 Rubberwood is prone to shrinking during the drying process in the kiln.
 This also has to do with the moisture content and the porous nature of the wood.
 This can create a dense and stable form of the wood, although it can also mean that you will need to account for the costs and measurements involved due to this kind of shrinking.

 Even after it becomes furniture, it might shrink a bit due to some changes in the atmosphere due to the humidity and heat.

 Although rubberwood in itself is natural, it can prove to be toxic if you happen to have a latex allergy.
 This can lead to minor irritation in the form of a runny nose, itchy eyes, sneezing, and watery eyes, but if the allergy is particularly intense, it can also result in shock and trouble breathing.

 If you are aware of this allergy, you should avoid rubberwood completely.
 In case you discover it later on, visit the doctor once the symptoms appear and try replacing the rubberwood pieces in your home.